FreeDSx/LDAP/docs/Server/General-Usage.md

 $server->run();
 ```

-The framework routes all client LDAP operations — search, bind, add, delete, modify, rename, compare — to the backend.
+All client LDAP operations — search, add, delete, modify, rename, compare — are routed to the backend.
-Paging is handled automatically: the framework stores a PHP Generator per connection and resumes it for each page
+Paging is handled automatically: a PHP generator is stored per connection and resumes it for each page
 request.
 Your `search()` implementation simply yields entries.

+Authentication is a **separate concern** handled by `PasswordAuthenticatableInterface`.
+See [Authentication](#authentication).

 ### Read-Only Backend

-`LdapBackendInterface` covers the three operations needed for a read-only server:
+`LdapBackendInterface` requires two methods:

 ```php
 namespace App;